philiplambok/philiplambok.github.io/_posts/2022-05-29-multple-select-with-hotwire.md

 Currently, I’m doing [some experiments](https://github.com/philiplambok/experiments) with Hotwire.

-One of my experiments is allowing users to select multiple records in one table, and do the same action to that selected records.
+One of my experiments is allowing users to select multiple records with checkbox in one table, and do the same action to that selected records.

 Here’s the sample feature: